This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Make sure that the bully sticks you use aren’t processed with chemicals.
 A downside of bully sticks is that high-quality ones (which is all you should use) are pretty expensive.

-Himalayan chews have become popular too.
+Yak Cheese Dog Chews have become popular too.
 Of course, they have to be the correct size and used with supervision too.
 And they can be expensive.

 You should always supervise your dog chewing and remove any item that’s become unsafe.